corewall/corelyzer/scenegraph/README.md

-### Building Scenegraph
+## Building Scenegraph

-The Corelyzer Scenegraph Library requires some initial setup to build completely from source.
+The Corelyzer Scenegraph Library requires some initial setup to build from source.
 We provide pre-built versions of the library, so you only need to follow these instructions if you intend to modify Scenegraph.

-#### macOS/Mac OSX
+### macOS/Mac OSX

 Xcode and command-line developer tools must be installed.